rheia-framework/RHEIA/docs/sphinx/optimization.rst

    'uq method': 'sparse',
    'n samples': 80

+For robust optimization this sample count is applied to every PCE fitted inside the optimization loop.
+RHEIA uses it as a fixed computational budget: the sparse basis is selected with stepwise regression and then truncated by minimizing the LOO error, but the run does not stop against a predefined LOO threshold.
+Check the reported LOO errors for representative designs before using a sparse-PCE setting in a long optimization run.

 'sampling method': sampling_method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the construction of a PCE, a number of model evaluation are required (see :ref:`lab:pce`).
+For the construction of a PCE, a number of model evaluations are required (see :ref:`lab:pce`).
 These samples can be generated
 in two different ways: randomly, or through a Sobol' sequence.
 The random generation is called through the string :py:data:`'RANDOM'`, while the Sobol' sequence is initiated through :py:data:`'SOBOL'`.
 The default configuration for generating the samples for PCE is through a Sobol' sequence::